Extreme temperatures: protecting your employees | CFIB

 - Accept that extreme temperatures can slow people and productivity down.

-If your workplace deals with extreme temperatures on either end of the spectrum, our Counsellors would be happy to share additional information with you.
+If your workplace deals with extreme temperatures on either end of the spectrum, our Business Advisors would be happy to share additional information with you.